NXij/pixel-shannon-combos/README.md

 Please note that this is not a final version as there is still additional functionality defined in the uecapconfig files that I don't fully understand.

 ## How to Run
-To use Pixel-Shannon-Combos, simply provide the configuration file as an argument to the uecaps.py script:
+To use Pixel-Shannon-Combos, simply provide the directory with the .binarypb files as the first parameter and the second one as the output directory.

-`uecaps.py ./uecapconfig/WILDCARD.binarypb > WILDCARD.csv`
+`./uecaps.py ./uecapconfig_a14_b22 ./uecapconfig_csv`

 The output will generate a comma-separated value (CSV with headers) file with most of the values found in the binarypb files: